This review was published in the August 2015 volume of the Journal of Global Christianity.

 As a Christian, this is not a book you want to dislike.
 Stories of true revival, conversion, and the transformation of communities are what one hopes for.
 Why would I not want these to be true?
 This is also the kind of book the academic community tends not to read.
 In my limited experience it is because either they feel they are above a book like this (tragically) or do not understand the type of influence they can have in churches and among missions practitioners (more likely).

 The author starts by stating that there is a way of doing evangelism that everyone has missed.
-Trousdale believes to have the discovered biblical principles and values that have been hidden in plain sight in the pages of the Bible.
+Trousdale believes he has discovered biblical principles and values that have been hidden in plain sight in the pages of the Bible.
 He commits the first few chapters of his book to explaining the principles and giving illustrative narratives of Christians living out these principles with great success.

 Go slow at first in order to go fast later.